-- The pipeline marker displays the operator's name, the product transported and an emergency phone number. - · Markers should never be removed. or relocated. - Markers should not be used to give exact locations and are not an alternative to calling 811. - · If an emergency is suspected or discovered, call the number on the marker. - · Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
-Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections.
+- Markers should never be removed or relocated. - If an emergency is suspected or discovered, call the number on the marker. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
+Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - Markers should not be used to give exact locations and are not alternative to calling 811.